 In determining the correct value of the VAL attribute, the biggest problem is interpreting names of weekdays such as Tuesday, where we often get a date one week earlier or later than the correct date.
 However, in the development data we observed that in about 15% of cases where there is a difference in the value generated by DANTE and that provided in the gold standard, the gold standard appears to be incorrect.
 Other errors in the gold standard further weaken the reliability of these numbers.
 Our worst results are obtained for the MOD attribute: many expressions are not given a value at all or they are given the wrong value.
 There are also cases when DANTE interprets expressions as modified, but they are not according to the gold standard annotators.
-Less problematic is the SET attribute, as it is quite obvious which expressions refer to more than one point in time, and the attribute's value is binary.
+Less problematic is the SET attribute, as it is quite obvious which expressions refer to more than one point in time, and the attribute is of a binary type.

-7 Conclusions and Future Work
+6. Conclusions and Future Work

 We have presented the DANTE system for recognition and interpretation of temporal referring expressions in English natural language texts.
-The system has been evaluated on the ACE 2007 evaluation corpus, which is a data set widely accepted by the community as a gold standard for the temporal expression recognition and interpretation task.
-The results achieved are good enough to enable DANTE's use in many applications that require the interpretation of temporal expressions in text processing, such as information extraction and question answering.
+The system has been evaluated on the ACE 2007 evaluation corpus, which is a data set widely accepted by the community as a gold standard for the TERN task.
+The achieved results are good enough to use DANTE in many applications that require the interpretation of temporal expressions in text processing, such as information extraction and question answering.